 How to Add A Graphic Watermark in Photoshop

-If you have a light image and a light watermark (or vice versa), you may have trouble making the watermark stand out from the background image.
-If that’s the case, you can make a quick adjustment to the watermark to invert the color and make it visible.
+If you have a light image and a light watermark, or a dark image and a dark watermark, you may have trouble making the watermark stand out from the background.
+If that’s the case, you can make a quick adjustment to the watermark to invert the color and make it visible:

 Once the watermark is inverted and visible, you can move it, adjust it, and change its opacity to make it more or less obvious on the image.

 Should You Consider Adding Watermarks in Lightroom and Photoshop?